Damascustogah007/PetShop/README.md

 ### To download test cases
 To download the test cases, follow these steps:
-1. Navigate to this url https://github.com/Damascustogah007/PetShop/tree/main/test_cases
+1. Navigate to PetShop folder > test_cases
 2. Click on the **admin-journey** folder
 3. click on the **addNewCustomer_functionality** folder
 4. click on the **add_new_customer.docx** file